milenkovicm/avro-netty/README.md

 try {
     writer.write(record, encoder);
-    final ByteBuf buffer = encoder.getBuffer();
+    final ByteBuf result = encoder.getBuffer();
-	// do something with buffer, but don't forget to release it } catch (final Exception e) {
+	// do something with result, but don't forget to release it } catch (final Exception e) {
     throw new RuntimeException(e);
 }